-Dr. Sigmon’s Research Project Description: I am the surgical simulation & education fellow during my research year.
+Dr. Sigmon was the surgical simulation & education fellow during my research year.
 I am currently researching the effects of in situ OR simulation to increase team performance with high fidelity scenarios.
 I am also conducting chart review for clinical science projects and getting a Master’s Degree in Medical Education.

-Dr. Tully’s Research Project Description: The human costs of limb amputation are enormous.
+Dr. Tully’s research focused on transplant.
+The human costs of limb amputation are enormous.
 Persons with amputated limbs number over 1.6 million in the United States and 227,000 in Canada; China is beginning to see an epidemic of diabetes with an estimated 13.9 million currently diabetic and 493.4 million with prediabetes.
 Bombings, earthquakes, motor vehicle accidents, and armed conflicts produce many new traumatic amputations each year.
 Since 1999, limb transplant has held widely applicable therapeutic promise, largely unfulfilled.
 Although economic considerations also keep limb transplant out of reach for most candidates, the two main road blocks remain limited neurologic recovery and substantial sustained immunosuppression resulting in adverse outcomes.
-Andy Tully is working with the Northwestern University Limb Transplant Research Group in a rat model of limb transplant to overcome these obstacles and expand access to these therapies.
+Andy Tully worked with the Northwestern University Limb Transplant Research Group in a rat model of limb transplant to overcome these obstacles and expand access to these therapies.

 Posters, Publications, and Presentations